 On November 23, 2018, the Belgian Data Protection Authority (the “Belgian DPA”) published a review of its activities since the EU General Data Protection Regulation (“GDPR”) became applicable on May 25, 2018 (the “Review”).
-The Review is available in French and in Dutch.

 In the Review, the Belgian DPA makes the following observations: